David Carliner: Childhood, early career, and family

 Carliner was the youngest of four children of Leon Carliner, a Jewish immigrant grocer from what is now Belarus, and the former Cassie Brooks, who had immigrated from Kremenchuk (present-day Ukraine).
 He attended McKinley High School in Washington and was active in leftist politics while still in high school.

 He planned to go to George Washington University until his high school principal wrote a letter in retaliation for Carliner leading a protest over a canceled football game and the university rescinded his admission.
 Instead, Carliner went first to American University and then to the University of Virginia, where he transferred to the law school before obtaining his bachelor's degree.
 While in college and law school, he continued to be active in left-wing politics against white supremacy and militarism, including organizing students for a statewide Virginia Youth Conference in Charlottesville.

 This activity earned him the enmity of the university's dean, Ivey Lewis, and in 1940 he was expelled from the university after he was arrested for passing handbills in "the colored section of town," as the police report had it.
 Lewis and the university claimed that Carliner had not been expelled—that he had been denied readmission after the summer for using another student's library card—but Carliner briefly became a cause célèbre.
 He eventually received his LL.B. in 1941 from National University School of Law which, ironically, later merged with the George Washington University Law School.

 After his expulsion from university, Carliner was drafted into the Army in 1941, where he was prevented from entering Officer Candidate School because of his left-wing politics; he was discharged in 1945 and spent about a year as an assistant JAG.
 After his time with the Army, Carliner spent a couple of years with the New Council of American Business, a pro-New Deal organization with close links to Henry Wallace.

 In 1944, he married Miriam Kalter, a refugee from Nazi Germany; she worked for the federal government in various programs on poverty and sex discrimination.
 They had two children, Geoffrey, an economist, and Deborah, an attorney.

-Carliner died of a heart attack in Washington, D.C. on Sept.
-19, 2007.
+Carliner died of a heart attack in Washington, D.C., on September 19, 2007.